AliceO2Group/ReadoutCard/README.md

 * `/var/lib/hugetlbfs/global/pagesize-[page size]/rorc-dma-bench_id=[PCI address]_chan_[channel number]` - For card benchmark DMA buffers

-If the process crashes badly, it may be necessary to clean up the mutex manually, either by deleting with `rm` or by using the `rorc-channel-cleanup` utility.
+If the process crashes badly, it may be necessary to clean up the mutex manually, either by deleting with `rm` or by using the `roc-channel-cleanup` utility.
 There is also the possibility of automatic cleanup by setting forced unlocking enabled using the `setForcedUnlockEnabled()` function of the *Parameters* class.
 However, this option should be used with caution.
 See the function's documentation for more information about the risks.